Siriusiz/TE_metrics_calculation/README.md

-# TE_metrics_calculation

-Hi there!
+## Tennessee Eastman Process Critical Components Identification

-This is my Industrial Control System(based on Tennessee Eastman Process) critical node identification program.
+This is my Industrial Control System Critical Components Identification Program.
-Using two different metrics:Cascading Failure Scale and Effective Range of Impacts.
-The TOPSIS process is not finished yet.
+Including two different algorithms: my algorithm and Jiang's algorithm(as a comparison).

+The calculation result are in the relative_closeness directory